 Whether your campus is small, tall, grande, or venti, you are probably amazed by the array of institutionally supported student activities available for your enrichment and enjoyment.
 Perhaps your biggest challenge is deciding how much extra time you have after studying and which added activities yield the greatest reward.

-Below are two videos that give a sample of campus life at two different types of colleges.
-The first is from a large state institution—the University of Maryland.
-The second is from a smaller, private college—Baldwin Wallace University.
-Regardless, though, of where your institution fits on the spectrum of size, or how many activities, clubs, and organizations your institution offers, it’s very important for you to be able to explore co-curricular interests—for learning, enjoyment, and personal satisfaction.
+Regardless of where your institution fits on the spectrum of size, or how many activities, clubs, and organizations your institution offers, it’s very important for you to be able to explore co-curricular interests—for learning, enjoyment, and personal satisfaction.
 Student life should always be satisfying and rewarding to students, as well as to alumni, faculty, staff, and community members.
 Together, these groups are an institution’s lifeblood.

 Organized Groups on Campus

 Colleges have an abundance of student organizations.
 Some examples you may be familiar with are the Hillel Student Organization for enriching the lives of Jewish students, the Chess Club, and Model United Nations.
 Larger institutions may have hundreds of such organizations.
 Here is a lengthy and exciting list of student organizations at the University of Maryland Baltimore County.

 Generally, an organization is created and run by current students, and it’s sponsored by an executive officer, dean, or director of a major academic or operational unit.
 An organization must also have a mission that’s consistent with the mission of the college and sponsor.
 It might also collect dues from members, but in many cases, membership is free.